Is It Okay To Pause Therapy? Understanding The Risks And Benefits

 What are therapist red flags?

-Certain behaviors can be red flags, such as consistently not respecting boundaries, lack of professionalism, or pushing you toward decisions that don’t align with your values.
-If you feel uncomfortable with your therapist’s approach or sense a lack of support, reach out to an available support system such as your health insurance provider, office staff, or online therapy platform representatives for further guidance.
+Certain behaviors can be red flags, such as consistently not respecting boundaries, a lack of professionalism, or pushing you toward decisions that don’t align with your values.
+If you feel uncomfortable with your therapist’s approach or sense a lack of support, reach out to an available support system, such as trusted family members, your health insurance provider, office staff, or online therapy platform representatives, for further guidance.

 - Previous Article